 Autumn is honest so keep to the natural look of things.
 No pink leather or leopard shearling is what I’m saying.
 This is the Marlboro guy (actually, he’s True Autumn to Indiana Jones’ Soft Autumn).
 They borrow better from the guys (RayBans, neckties) than from the theater (cat eyes, glitter gloves).
 Brown is the color of work, countryside, and common sense.
 A very difficult colour to get right but so worthwhile since it is Autumn black.

 See how his white shirt and the white wall are greying her face and lips?
 Do you get the feeling that if those were replaced with cappucino brown, she’d go all five-star dark golden?

 Down below…now we’re talking.
 Pageant Queen makeup has no place here.
 Pink isn’t right regardless of complexion depth.

 Strong flavours.
 Mustard, spice, vinegar.
 There is nothing nothing wishy-washy here.
 A T-shirt and pants?
 I hope they were free.
-This is the legging and the dark cognac equestrian boot, the tribal print scarf and ethnic earring, the leather vest, the heavy medallion necklace and the oversize belt, the bronzed burgundy suit jacket.
+This is the legging and the dark cognac equestrian boot, the tribal or animal print scarf and ethnic earring, the leather vest, the heavy medallion necklace and the oversize belt, the bronzed burgundy suit jacket.
 Like a wine cellar, it’s a Season that acquires itself over time.
 You should hear the drums, taste the wine that fills your whole head, and feel the heat of the forge.

 Fabrics don’t have to be completely stiff or lines utterly straight.
 We’re dressing womens’ bodies after all.
 Drape is better when it’s not overdone and the fabric has some depth, like heavy velvet curtains.